TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 Please see the [Fixed Window Rate Limiter]({{< ref "#fixed-window-rate-limiter" >}}) as an alternative, if Redis performance is an issue.

-##### DRL Threshold
+### DRL Threshold

-It's possible to switch between the DRL behaviour and the Redis Rate Limit behaviour with configuration.
+It's possible to switch between the DRL behaviour and the RRL behaviour with configuration.
 Tyk switches between these two modes using the `drl_threshold` configuration.
-If the effective rate is more than the configured value (per gateway), then DRL is used.
-If it's below the configured value, then the Redis Rate Limiter is used.

-This is suitable for hard-syncing rate limits for lower thresholds, for example for higher latency APIs and using the more performant Redis Rate Limiter for the low latency / higher traffic APIs.
+The drl_threshold option in a Distributed Rate Limiter (DRL) system is designed to dynamically switch the rate-limiting algorithm based on the volume of requests.
+DRL works by distributing the rate allowance equally among all gateways in the cluster.
+For example, with a rate limit of 1000 requests per second and 5 gateways, each gateway can handle 200 requests per second.
+This distribution allows for high performance as gateways do not need to synchronize counters for each request.

+However, DRL assumes an evenly load-balanced environment, which is typically achieved at a larger scale with sufficient requests.
+In scenarios with lower request rates, DRL may generate false positives for rate limits due to uneven distribution by the load balancer.
+For instance, with a rate of 10 requests per second across 5 gateways, each gateway would handle only 2 requests per second, making equal distribution unlikely.

+To address this, the drl_threshold option allows the system to switch from DRL to a Redis rate limiter for smaller rates.
+This option sets a minimum number of requests per gateway that triggers the Redis rate limiter.
+For example, if drl_threshold is set to 2, and there are 5 gateways, the DRL algorithm will be used if the rate limit exceeds 10 requests per second.
+If it is 10 or fewer, the system will fall back to the Redis rate limiter.

 See configuration for [DRL Threshold]({{< ref "/tyk-oss-gateway/configuration.md#drl_threshold" >}}) on how to configure it.